sebsto/amplify-ios-workshop/workshop-hugo/instructions/content/10_prerequisites/05_event_engine.md

 ---
-title : "AWS Temporary Account" chapter : false weight : 1
+title : "Use a Workshop AWS Account" chapter : false weight : 1
 ---